mortizm1988/lecture_financial_statements_analysis/topic_4_operating.md

 c) gains or losses from the sale of assets or investments.

 d) legal settlements.

-Reported in a separate line item in the income statement.
-- Objective: clearer picture of their recurring business performance.

 ---
 By large, they are the most common and important class of nonrecurring items.